briandrum/codes.forchagrin.com/_chapters/chapter-903-sidewalk-and-driveway-apron-construction-and-repair.md

         Downtown areas shall be finished with an exposed aggregate (size 8 and smaller bank run gravel) surface.
 Walks wider than five feet shall have offset longitudinal contraction joints to form a running bond pattern.
-        All offset “T” joints shall receive a full depth sawcut to twelve inches, each side of the “T” joint.
+        All offset "T" joints shall receive a full depth sawcut to twelve inches, each side of the "T" joint.

     5. _(5)_ **Sidewalk through driveways and driveway aprons.** For sidewalk through driveways and driveway aprons, the concrete shall be six inches in